aayyah3/Genslm-ESM-Pepmlm/README.md

 This repository contains the code for the GenSLM-ESM model.

-GenSLM-ESM is a multi-modal representation learning model that learns to represent both codon and amino acid sequences in a shared embedding space.
+GenSLM-ESM is a multi-modal representation learning model that learns to represent both codon and amino acid sequences in a shared embedding space using the genetic code as an inductive bias.
 It supports the following tasks:
 - Multi-modal representation learning task
 - Reverse translation task
 - Forward translation task